 Tulsa Hub is a syndicate of volunteers on a mission to change lives through cycling.
-It is the only non-profit in Oklahoma providing certified bicycling-for-transportation education, refurbished bicycles, safety gear, and follow-up support to people in poverty, with mental disabilities, and who are otherwise disenfranchised in our community.
+It is the only non-profit in Oklahoma providing certified bicycling-for-transportation education, refurbished bicycles, safety gear, and follow-up support to people in poverty, people with physical and mental disabilities, and people who are otherwise disenfranchised in our community.
 Tulsa Hub is the belief in human power made visible.

 Bikes are donated by Tulsa citizens and refurbished by Tulsa Hub staff and volunteer mechanics.
 After participants “pay it forward” with a minimum of six hours of volunteerism and training, bicycles and gear are earned in the Adult Cycling Empowerment (ACE) program.
 The mission also works to change the habits of the next generation through active-transportation programs with elementary- and middle-school students.

-Since our inception in 2009, we have helped more than 270 adults earn a reliable transportation and given more than 600 bikes to 2nd-6th graders in our programs.
-The Workshop, open Tuesdays and Thursdays, offers low-or-no-cost bicycle repair and equipment to over 1,000 additional riders annually.
+Since our inception in 2009, we have helped more than 570 adults earn a reliable transportation and given more than 1000 bikes to 2nd-6th graders in our programs.
+The Workshop, open Tuesdays through Thursdays, offers low-or-no-cost bicycle repair and equipment to over 1,000 additional riders annually.

-Over 60% of ACE alumni continue building relationships with us and "give back" through volunteerism with Tulsa Hub; about half have reported using their bikes to get a job, go back to school, or otherwise make moves toward improved self-sufficiency.
+Over 40% of ACE alumni continue building relationships with us and "give back" through volunteerism with Tulsa Hub; about half have reported using their bikes to get a job, go back to school, get their groceries and run their errands, get to church and into nature, and otherwise make moves toward improved self-reliance.

 A Tulsa World article came out on the Tulsa Hub’s adult earn-a-bike program in June of 2009, which resulted in new volunteer investment and hundreds of additional bike donations, including several trailer loads from the staff of American Airlines.
 Right about this time, Stuart Hetherington, the Hub’s part-time Workshop Manager, and John Carlisle, the Hub’s other lead mechanic from 2009-2012, joined the volunteer crew, and grew the scale of the earn-a-bike programs.

-Tulsa Hub still operates under a $100,000 annual cash budget.
+Tulsa Hub just exceeded a $100,000 annual cash budget in 2014, and still relies on over $100,000 of additional in-kind support from the community.
 When the vulnerable and downtrodden come to us looking for a means of transportation, they find a long-term invitation to build a grassroots community advocating human power.